The-Bioinformatics-Group/Fucus_vesiculosus_genome_project/01_Assembly/AllPathsLG/README.md

 * In the interests of time, this will first be attempted **without** deleting the previous job; based on the documentation, this should resume from where it left off, but as the altered step is the one that killed the job, this may not work and a complete restart may be necessary...

+# Attempt 5
+The simple gap closer produced its own errors and killed the pipline.

+# Attempt 6
+Attempt without any unipath gap closing module
+* From [Biostars](https://www.biostars.org/p/122091/) - "At the advice from Allpaths-LG forum, I just disabled the CloseUnipathGaps module using CLOSE_UNIPATH_GAPS=False, as it was stated this doesn't affect the quality of assembly much at all.
+Without this module, Allpaths-LG was able to finish the assembly process."
+  * However, this was for an instance where the module was HANGING, not CRASHING

+* Process killed with error 137; FillFragments

+# Attempt 7